Bernardo-MG/dice-notation-java/src/site/markdown/usage.md

 # Usage example

-If needed the dice model, or even the dice notation one, can be used directly.
-But the recommended way to handle dice notation with the library is with the help of the included parser.
+The project includes a model for dice and dice notation grammar.
+But the strong point are the parsers.

+## Parsing Common Dice Notation

+To parse generic dice notation, including algebraic operations use this:

 ```java
 final DiceNotationExpressionParser parser;